kasperjunge/kasperjunge.github.io/posts/2025/0_ablog_github_pages_setup.rst

 I plan to adjust the theme and design of the blog and also set up Google Analytics to track analytics on the blog in the future.
 When I do that, I will update this post to explain how I did it.
 For now, I will end it here.
 I hope you got it to work!
 If not, feel free to reach out to me.

+..
+Update theme:
+..
+1. uv add pydata-sphinx-theme
+..
+2. add 'html_theme = "pydata_sphinx_theme"' to conf.py
+..
+3. comment out 'github_button' in html_theme_options as it is alabaster specific
+..
+4. comment out navigation.html in html_sidebars, as it is alabaster specific
+..
+5. uncomment at set html_title = "Kasper Junge" in conf.py for not having <blog name> docuemntation in the left conor